Sharp Coronado Hospital

 To become a Sharp Coronado volunteer, you must be at least 18 years of age, complete an application, receive an interview and be accepted for a position.
 After that, you are required to:

 - Purchase a volunteer uniform

-To get the ball rolling, please call our Volunteer Services Office at the number below.
+Let us help you get started.
+Give our Volunteer Services Office a call at the number below.
 We look forward to meeting you.